nhrones/KvRPC_TreeClient/README.md

 The fetched multipart-Keys are then deconstructed for viewing in a DOM Treeview along with their values.

-This example defaults to a remote Deno **Deploy Example** data-donor.
+This example defaults to a remote Deno **Deploy Example** data-service.
 It is an extremely simple Deploy service that implements the required SSE-RPC APi.
-Deploy service example code: https://github.com/nhrones/KvRPC
+Deploy service example code: https://github.com/nhrones/BuenoRPC

 You may want to try the Deno-Fresh-Deploy implementaion by selecting the **Fresh Example**.
 Deploy Fresh example code: https://github.com/nhrones/Fresh-SSE-DB
-You'll find the required SSE-RPC code for Fresh in the **./routes/SSERPC/** folder.

 <br/>